Skip to content

 Parrot

-AA tiny fraction of the parrots squeking
+A tiny fraction of the parrots squawking

 The last 20 kilometers were fun – it was all downhill!
 I rolled into a large town called Vallemar...